Are Bats Dangerous to Humans? What You Should Know

 Another myth suggests all bats carry rabies.
 While only a small fraction do, any bat encounter should still be taken seriously.

 It is also a myth that you can handle bat removal yourself.
 Without proper training and equipment, this can put you at risk of infection or injury.
-Always call a licensed pest control or animal control professional for safe removal.
+Always call a licensed pest control or wildlife control professional for safe removal.

 What to Do If You Find Bats in Your Home